I know the frustration.

 I sent you some headline ideas last week.
 Have you had a chance to look at them?

-I’m really excited to write for [Website Name], so I outlined the first headline this morning.
+I’m really excited to write for [Website Name], so I outlined the first post this morning.

 See it here: [Outline Link]